peterhinch/micropython-micropower/UPOWER.md

 # The upower module

+See also [hardware](./HARDWARE.md) for a document discussing hardware issues and power draw calculations and measurements.

 ## Introduction

 This module provides access to features of the Pyboard which are useful in low power applications but not